Wenda Xu

 project page / arXiv / code

 InstructScore is an explainable text generation metric, which instead of outputing a scalar score, it outputs error location, error type and severity measures to candidate text.
-It achieves high correlation to human on four text generation tasks: Translation, table-to-text, captioning and commonsense generation and generalizes to unseen text generation task: keyword-to-text.
+Fine-grained 7B LLM evaluator surpasses all other unsupervised metrics, including those based on 175B GPT-3 and GPT-4.

 Wenda Xu, Xian Qian, Mingxuan Wang, Lei Li, William Yang Wang